yedpodtrzitko/godot-docs/classes/class_navigationagent3d.rst

 - void **set_avoidance_mask** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_avoidance_mask** **(** **)**

-A bitfield determining what other avoidance agent's and obstacles this NavigationAgent will avoid when a bit matches at least one of their :ref:`avoidance_layers<class_NavigationAgent3D_property_avoidance_layers>`.
+A bitfield determining what other avoidance agents and obstacles this NavigationAgent will avoid when a bit matches at least one of their :ref:`avoidance_layers<class_NavigationAgent3D_property_avoidance_layers>`.

 .. rst-class:: classref-item-separator